-And what about “physician assisted dying”, the term for which I opted?
+And what about “physician assisted dying”?
 At one time, we talked about “mercy killing”, and more recently, “assisted suicide”.
 But since we have no appetite for state sanctioned murder, we have found increasingly more complex ways to describe a questionable action.
 “Medical aid in dying” and “physician assisted dying” are easier to tolerate than terms that point towards killing.
 As with military terminology that camouflages the truth, these terms desensitize us to the reality of what we are doing.

 Some euphemisms are like the emperor’s new clothes, swindling our conscience and obscuring the truth.
 So while indirect speech allows us to talk politely about awkward, embarrassing or painful subjects, sometimes it is, to quote George Orwell, designed to “make lies sound truthful, murder respectful and to give an appearance of solidity to pure wind.”

 Louise McEwan has degrees in English and Theology.
 She has a background in education and faith formation.